 /#/io.l5d.serversets/discovery/prod/users as a

 of this lookup is a set of physical addresses).

 /$/inet/users/8888 means to search the

 inet namer.
 This namer gets the set of addresses by

 doing a DNS lookup on “users” and using port 8888.

-Once linkerd has a set of addresses, it uses a load balancing algorithm to determine to where to send the request.
+Once linkerd has a replica set, it uses a load balancing algorithm to determine to where to send the request.
 Because linkerd does load balancing at the request layer instead of at the connection layer, the load balancing algorithm can take advantage of request latency information to de-weight slow nodes and avoid overloading struggling hosts.